PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 next family.
 Do not create a pull request; commit and push only at a coherent checkpoint.

 The next mechanical split is complete.
+The singleton-spatial NHWC→NCHW-Transpose/(optional Identity)/flatten-Reshape rewrite and the singleton 2D→4D Reshape/Concat/post-Transpose NHWC propagation rewrite moved unchanged into `passes/singleton_reshape_layout.py`.
+Their rank/static-shape, permutation, singleton-spatial, fan-out, public-output, repeated-input adapter, dtype, and quantization guards are unchanged.
+Both old/new AST comparisons are identical, all three production call sites remain in their original positions, and the family ownership contract includes both implementations.

+Sequential verification completed with:

+- `5 passed` for two spatial-flatten variants, Concat propagation, repeated adapter reuse, and ownership;
+- `1103 passed, 5 deselected, 2 warnings in 143.65s` for the full direct suite.

+No algorithm, call order, artifact, dependency, or TensorFlow boundary changed.
+The next checkpoint should introduce one ordered runner that can execute the spatial-flatten spec alone at both positions and the Concat/post-Transpose spec only at the first position, sharing a differential index and `LayoutState`.
+Do not create a pull request; commit and push only at a coherent checkpoint.

+The next mechanical split is complete.
 The 193-line fully static 4D→2D Reshape/Concat/2D→4D Reshape rewrite moved unchanged into `passes/singleton_reshape_layout.py`.
 Its NHWC singleton-spatial, batch/channel,